ozalpozqur/altogic-auth-vue3/README.md

 ```

 ## Let's create router
-Open the **src/router/index.js** file and paste the code below into the file.
+Open the `src/router/index.js` file and paste the code below into the file.

+In this file, we will create a router for our app.
+We will use this router to navigate between pages.

 ```js
 // src/router/index.js
 import { createRouter, createWebHistory } from 'vue-router';